Kristjan Matošević

-Kristjan Matošević (born 5 June 1997) is a Slovenian footballer who plays as a goalkeeper for Italian club Triestina.
+Kristjan Matošević (born 5 June 1997) is a professional footballer who plays as a goalkeeper for club Barletta.
+Born in Slovenia, he represented Slovenia and Croatia internationally.

 Career

-Before the second half of 2015–16, Matošević was sent on loan to Italian Serie A side Lazio from Catania in the Italian Serie A.
+Before the second half of 2015–16, Matošević was sent on loan to Serie A side Lazio from fellow Serie A club Catania.

 In 2017, he trialed for Dutch club Groningen.

 Before the second half of 2016–17, he signed for Domžale in the Slovenian top flight.

 Before the second half of 2017–18, Matošević signed for Slovenian second division outfit Mura.

 In 2020, he signed for Cosenza in the Italian second division from Italian third division team Triestina.

 On 28 January 2023, returned to Triestina on loan with an option to buy.

 On 19 July 2023, Matošević's contract with Cosenza was terminated by mutual consent.
 On the same day he returned to Triestina on permanent basis.

 On 11 July 2024, Matošević joined Juve Stabia on loan with an option to buy.